 Your Personal Brand Powers Decisions.

 In the real world, the merit of your art for art's sake is not enough.
 People, patrons, critics, gallerists, jurists, and curators don't judge on skill alone.
 With art, there is a subjective aspect to gaining awareness, acceptance, and sales.
-Your brand influences choices influencers and buyers make about your art and are integral to a thriving art career.
+Your brand influences influencers' and buyers' choices about your art and is integral to a thriving art career.

 Branding for Artists.

-Yes, logo, color schemes, and font choices are part of an artist's visual branding, but it goes deeper.
-Having a “Why Statement," which can be part of an Artist's Statement, is quite helpful.
-It not only gives consumers a fuller understanding of what the artist's outward goals are; it also is a touchstone that guides artists to make the best decisions for themselves in building their business.
+Yes, logos, color schemes, and font choices are part of an artist's visual branding, but it goes deeper.
+A "Why Statement," which can be part of an Artist's Statement, is helpful.
+It not only gives consumers a fuller understanding of the artist's outward goals, it also is a touchstone that guides artists to make the best decisions for themselves in building their business.

 Personal branding helps build your reputation as an artist and as a human.
 It also adds to your authority and authenticity as both.
 The more different ways artists can establish themselves beyond the impressions their art makes on the world, the greater their odds of achieving their goals as an artist become.

 Artists don't create success in a vacuum.
 It takes those in positions of power to make decisions about their career.
-Powerful people must be motivated to do something with their power when it comes to getting into a school or a gallery, gaining access to grants or juried shows, or getting traffic to an artist's websites; other people's opinions matter.
-Your brand influences how they perceive both your art and you as the artist and person.
-For these reasons, it's impossible to ignore the importance of working on branding as a critical part of establishing an effective art marketing plan.
+Influential people must be motivated to do something with their ability regarding getting into a school or a gallery, gaining access to grants or juried shows, or getting traffic to an artist's websites; other people's opinions matter.
+Your brand influences how they perceive your art and you as the artist and person.
+For these reasons, it's impossible to ignore the importance of working on branding as a critical part of establishing an effective plan.

 Personal Storytelling for Artists.